 Another modification I made is in the glaze.
 I didn’t want to use pink gelatin for the coloring so Anjali and I decided to experiment with natural pink colors from what we had in our refrigerator.
 As you can expect the go-to natural food color is beets, but we didn’t have that so we experimented with raspberries.
 We mashed the raspberries and added it to the glaze and it turned the glaze a beautiful pale pink color!
 Albeit you do get the raspberries seeds in the glaze, but if you’re okay with that, then raspberries work great for that natural pink colored glaze.

-Decorating any cupcake is half the fun!
+Decorating is half the fun!

 Don’t have roses?
 Use the fresh raspberries and candied ginger and these cupcakes look just as spectacular!